ncrasta/special_matrices/README.md

-# Generation and checking of special types of matrices
+# How to generate or check some special types of matrices?

 This class is to generate and check some special types of matrices.